This is our Complete Guide to Surfing Santa Teresa in Costa Rica.

 Kina Surf Shop carries not just a wide range of surfboards, but just about everything you’ll need to hit the waves, including bikinis and boardshorts.
 They offer high-quality boards from JS Industries and DHD Surfboards, as well as accessories such as leashes, wax, and sunscreen, not to mention fishing lessons.
 A good place to hit up if you’ve come completely unequipped.

-Chill and Surf Shop offer sizeable collection of both long and shortboards.
+Chill and Surf Shop offer a sizeable collection of both long and shortboards.
 They will recommend specific boards based on experience and the type of surf you’re likely to experience, too, so they’re a good stop for newcomers.
 Besides their surfboards and rentals, they also offer tours including horse rides, ATV rides, and fishing trips, so they’re a good all-round resource for your trip.

 Where to Eat in Santa Teresa

-Though not the largest of the surfing towns in Costa Rica, Santa Teresa is by far one of the most soulful, meaning plenty of great local eateries using fresh ingredients in high-quality grub.
+Though not the largest of the surfing towns in Costa Rica, Santa Teresa is by far one of the most soulful, meaning there are plenty of great local eateries using fresh ingredients in high-quality grub.

 Brisas Del Mar is one of the most popular restaurants in town and likely to get recommended to just about every visitor.
 They’re best known for a menu chock full of fresh seafood, as well as some tasty cocktails.